-Beer and ales that are unpasteurized were the world’s clean drinking supply.
-The Western world drank beer, ales, and wines because they were far safer than their drinking water, up until the beginning of the last century.
+For centuries, unpasteurized beer and ales were the world’s clean drinking supply.
+The Western world drank beer, ales, and wines because they were far safer than their drinking water.
+This was the case up until the beginning of the last century.
 There is within all of us, a memory written in our DNA, of the lacto-fermented beverages that sustained our ancestors with important mineral ions lost during hard labor.
 Beer and ale were the main source for the the life giving lacto-bacilli that provided lactic acid, B vitamins and digestive enzymes to break down food, all in a portable drink.

 My beer and ale making journey started by hosting a beer tasting get together.
-My sister and I invited a group of friends who were interested in making beer.
+Sierra and I invited a group of friends who were interested in making beer.
 Everyone who was invited brought a couple of craft made beers or ales from the market.
 We made a variety of foods to highlight the different flavors in the different beers.
-We got out a set of cordial glasses to taste small amounts of all the different kinds.
+Sierra has a set of cordial glasses that were perfect to taste small amounts of all the different kinds.
 The get together was a wonderful time and very informative.

 This summer I plan on making Elderberry flower Sparkling Wine and Elderberry flower ale.
-So I encourage you to try some some home brewing.
+So I encourage you to try some home brewing.
+Perhaps you could host a beer brewing class of your own and share the experience with friends!
 God bless you on your journey!!!!